Autonomous-Resilient-Cyber-Defence/PrimAITE/PRIMAITE/docs/source/config.rst

 * **numEpisodes** [int]

-   This defines the number of episodes that the agent will train over.
+   This defines the number of episodes that the agent will train or be evaluated over.
 Each episode consists of a number of steps (with step number defined in the config_[name].yaml file)

 * **timeDelay** [int]

-   The time delay (in milliseconds) to take between each step when training a GENERIC agent
+   The time delay (in milliseconds) to take between each step when running a GENERIC agent session

 * **configFilename** [filename]

-   The name of the config_[name].yaml file to use for this training session
+   The name of the config_[name].yaml file to use for this session

+* **sessionType** [text]

+   Type of session to be run (TRAINING or EVALUATION)

+* **loadAgent** [bool]

+   Determine whether to load an agent from file

+* **agentLoadFile** [text]

+   File path and file name of agent if you're loading one in

 * **observationSpaceHighValue** [int]